What Is The Stock Replenishment Process & Why Is It Important?

 Brands using the periodic method replenish their inventory at fixed intervals, such as every 6 weeks or every 3 months.
 Inventory levels are only restocked at these specified, predetermined times — regardless of seasonality or how low stock levels have dropped.

-So, even if your inventory runs out before the replenishment date, you wouldn't reorder until that cycle ends.
+So, even if you trigger low stock alerts before the replenishment date, you wouldn't reorder until that cycle ends.
 This makes the periodic approach a bit risky, especially if customer demand doesn't match your forecasts (which could result in stockouts or accumulation of excess stock.)

 Using periodic replenishment, your sneaker brand might restock its bestselling high tops once a quarter.
 While this is definitely doable, it'll take some serious up-front planning and forecasting accuracy on your part and isn't typically a recommended method.